ship-components/ship-components-textinput/README.md

-# react-dropdown-menu
+# react-textinput
-[React](http://facebook.github.io/react/) dropdown menu.
+[React](http://facebook.github.io/react/) text input.
 Exports a commonjs module that can be used with [webpack](http://webpack.github.io/).
 Source is in ES6 and is compiled down to ES5 using [Babel](https://babeljs.io/).

 ## Usage